Skip to Content

 Cool Patch Pumpkins – Pumpkin Farms In California

-This world record corn maze is based on a different theme each year.
+This world-record corn maze is based on a different theme each year.
 For example, it has given honour to the hard work and dedication farmers put in throughout the year to grow to produce without compromising on quality.

 Children under 5 can access the maze for free with an accompanying adult at $20 per person.